General

 While that’s the dream, the reality is that many startups rush through the pitch stage and don’t provide the quality data to back up their reasoning for the funds required.

 Conduct market research to showcase the need for the product or services being sold to consumers.
 Outline how the funding will be used to generate returns for those investors or lenders willing to part with their money.
-With these lenders regularly receiving many business pitches, what makes yours stand out from the crowd
+With these lenders regularly receiving many business pitches, what makes yours stand out from the crowd, consider looking into business pitch templates.

 1. Network and connect with potential investors.